abessudnov/abessudnov.github.io/_pages/about.md

 **4. Social inequaities in education in Russia.**

 Together with Dmitry Kurakin and Valeriya Malik from the HSE Moscow, we explore social inequalities in Russian education, with a particular focus on primary and secondary effects of parental background.
-This project uses data from [TrEC](https://trec.hse.ru/en/) (Trajectories in Education and Career), the first longitudinal study of educational trajectories in Russia.
+This project uses data from [TrEC](https://trec.hse.ru/en/) (Trajectories in Education and Careers), the first longitudinal study of educational trajectories in Russia.
 Currently we explore horizontal stratification in higher education.
 See the latest presentation [here](filestalks/HSEeducJan2018.pdf) (in Russian).

 Teaching
 ---